whosonfirst/go-whosonfirst-sqlite-features-tools/README.md

 ## How it works

-A list of repos is fetch from the `whosonfirst-data` organization (using the `go-whosonfirst-github` package).
-Each repo is cloned in to memory (using the `go-whosonfirst-index-git` package and indexed (using the `go-whosonfirst-sqlite-features-index` package).
+A list of repos is retrieved for the `whosonfirst-data` organization (using the `go-whosonfirst-github` package).
+Each repo is cloned in to memory (using the `go-whosonfirst-index-git` package and indexed (using the `go-whosonfirst-sqlite-features-index` package), also in memory.

 Any repo that fails indexing is reported (on `STDOUT`).